King's American Dragoons

 The King's American Dragoons were a British provincial military unit, raised for Loyalist service during the American Revolutionary War.
 They were founded by Colonel Benjamin Thompson, later Count Rumford, in 1781.
 They were initially formed from the remnants of other British Loyalist units, including Black Loyalist soldiers.
+They were evacuated from New York and resettled in Saint John, New Brunswick, in July 1783.
+They were disbanded there in October.